Axeman New Orleans

 The Axeman Of New Orleans

-In today’s entry of offbeat and unearthly New Orlean’s tales, we’re going to slither back to the years just prior to the start of the 20th century and dig up the creepy and bewildering chaos that was The Axeman killings.
+In today’s entry of offbeat and unearthly New Orlean’s tales, we’re going to slither back to the years just prior to the start of the 20th century and dig up the creepy and bewildering chaos created by The Axeman of New Orleans.

 The Axeman murders are so ingrained in the town’s spirit that they actually inspired a whole subsection of NOLA music; “Axeman’s Jazz.”
 The first hit single of this musical branch: “The Mysterious Axman’s Jazz (Don’t Scare Me Papa),” in 1919.

-One of the most baffling points about the Axeman spree was how he entered the residence of his victims.
+One of the most baffling points about the Axe man murders was how he entered the residence of his victims.
 It was later discovered, when no sign of entry could be surmised by the police, that he entered by chiseling small holes in their doors and walls.
 He somehow accomplished to fit through these impossibly tiny entrances points; they had been overlooked by the police on account that they were so small.

 The Axeman of New Orleans

-The Axeman of New Orleans is the nickname given to a person, a serial killer that operating in New Orleans, Louisiana – and surrounding counties, including that of Gretna – The dates: May 1918 to October 1919.
+The Axe man of New Orleans is the nickname given to a New Orleans serial killer and surrounding counties, including that of Gretna – The dates: May 1918 to October 1919.
 Justice was never served on The Axeman, he was never apprehended nor identified, and all the murders that bear his signature are cold cases.

-Another theory suggests that the Axeman perpetrated the crimes in a bizarre effort to make jazz music more popular.
+Another theory suggests that the new orleans killer perpetrated the crimes in a bizarre effort to make jazz music more popular.
 This conjecture is due to a note allegedly written by the Axeman in which he proclaims that he will not slaughter anyone who plays jazz in their home.
 More on that later.

 With no satisfying ending to this crime spree the hideous killings stopped as mysteriously as they had commenced.